larsks/git-mark/README.md

 The `git-mark` and `git-unmark` commands automate this process.

+**WARNING**

+The `git-mark` command operates by calling `git filter-branch`.
+This will change the commit id of any commit that it edits.
+It is suitable for in-progress pull requests or gerrit changes, but because it modifies your project history you want to be careful about running it against your `master` branch.

 ## Using git-mark

 To add the `[WIP]` tag to to the most recent commit, just run: